elastic/kibana/ui_framework/README.md

 This makes your React component available for import into Kibana.

+#### Test the component

+1. Start Jest in watch mode by running `node scripts/jest --watch`.
+2. Create test files with the name pattern of `{component name}.test.js`.
+3. Write your tests and see them fail or succeed.

+To see how well the components have been covered by tests, you can run `node scripts/jest --coverage` and check the generated report in `target/jest-coverage/index.html`.

 #### Document the component with examples

 1. Create a directory for your example in `ui_framework/doc_site/src/views`.
 Name it the name of the